 Overweight and obesity

-is a useful tool for seeing if your child is a healthy weight.
+.
 If you are concerned, the best first step is to talk to your GP, who will be able to advise you about your child’s diet and activity levels and also signpost you to other support in your area.

 It is recommended that physical activity should be encouraged from birth since being active on a daily basis improves children’s bone health, develops movement and coordination and contributes to a healthy weight.
 For infants who are not yet walking physical activity should be encouraged through floor-based play, such as ‘tummy-time’, and water-based activities such as swimming.
 Pre-school children who are capable of walking unaided should be physically active for at least 180 minutes (3 hours) per day and not be sedentary for extended periods (except time spent sleeping).
-Physical activity will usually be in the form of active play and can also include more structured activities including energetic play (i.e. climbing frames, riding a bike), running, walking, swimming or skipping.
+Physical activity will usually be in the form of active play and can also include more structured activities including energetic play (climbing frames, riding a bike), running, walking, swimming or skipping.

-It is very important to look after your toddler’s teeth.
-As soon as their first teeth emerge register them with a dentist and visit regularly, at least once a year.
+It is particularly important to look after your toddler’s teeth.
+As soon as their first teeth appear register them with a dentist and visit regularly, at least once a year.
 A healthy diet low in sugars will help to prevent your child from developing tooth decay.
 Acidic or sugary drinks and foods should be limited to mealtimes as the more often your toddler consumes these types of foods and drinks the more likely they are to get tooth decay.
 To prevent tooth decay it is best to give your toddler only water or milk to drink between meals and to encourage drinks to be consumed from a cup or free-flowing beaker and not from a bottle.
-You should make sure to supervise your toddler brushing their teeth twice a day with fluoride toothpaste for two minutes.
+You should make sure to supervise your toddler brushing their teeth twice a day with fluoride toothpaste for 2 minutes.